codeartists/codeartists-com/How-to-record-audio-in-Chrome-with-native-HTML5-APIs.md

 Unfortunately there’s a caveat.
 In the current stable version of Chrome, the support for native HTML5 audio playback is **not enabled by default**.
 For the code above to work you need to enable "Web Audio Input" in *chrome://flags*, which is a huge deal breaker for us.

-Before starting the development of our [Dubjoy](http://dubjoy.com) Editor, we decided to support Chrome as our only browser, because of it’s wide adoption on both Macs and Windows, auto-updates and the built-in Flash Player.
+Before starting the development of the [Dubjoy](http://dubjoy.com) Editor, we decided to support Chrome as our only browser, because of it’s wide adoption on both Macs and Windows, auto-updates and the built-in Flash Player.

 After trying hard to find a workaround, we’re still waiting for the Chrome team to fix the "[Pepper Flash Bug](http://code.google.com/p/chromium/issues/detail?id=157613)" (that in the meantime has spread to millions of users around the world) or to enable "Web Audio Input" by default in their stable version of Chrome.